 It sure as hell was.
 Lennarson was right again.

-The day after I sent the email, the wife of my mysterious neighbour appeared on her deck holding a watering can.
-She was about to tend to her plants.
-When she noticed me, she didn’t flee [like hubby had].
+The day after I sent the email, the wife of my mysterious neighbour appeared on her deck.
+She was holding a watering can, about to tend to her plants.
+When she noticed that I was watching, she didn’t flee [like hubby had].
 However, she did something I hadn’t seen her do before: bend her head down so I couldn’t see her face as she sprinted across the deck.

 And I thought the Kardashians were weird.

 That same day, Mike Frost’s doorbell rang … he opened the door and there stood a man from CSIS, Canada’s best-known spy agency.
-The stranger ordered Frost to immediately end his relationship with reporter Byron Christopher.
+The stranger wasn’t there to give him an update on his pension plan.
+He ordered Frost to immediately end his relationship with reporter Byron Christopher.

 Frost then fired an urgent email my way, saying we could no longer communicate.
 So much for the editing assignment.
 And just like that, what I thought was a good relationship just vanished.
 Poof.